- NEWS & UPDATES

 Read on to learn how we made the first and only software designed for commercial services sales teams even better.
 (And, just as importantly, why we made it in the first place.)

 Atlas + ZoomInfo: A Dynamic Duo

 Commercial services sales teams see the world in terms of properties, and so does Atlas.
-But since buildings can’t schedule their own upgrades (yet), we wanted our application to include contact information for key stakeholders in the decision making process, such as maintenance managers and building owners.
-That way, reps could pull up all the information they needed to make a cold call (or send an email, or reach out via social media) without ever having to leave Atlas.
+But since buildings can’t schedule their own service and upgrades (yet), we wanted our commercial services platform to include contact information for key stakeholders in the decision making process, such as maintenance managers and building owners.
+That way, sales reps could pull up all the information they needed to make a cold call (or send an email, or reach out via social media) without ever having to leave Atlas.

-Starting July 22nd, Atlas will come with the following information, out-of-the-box:
+Starting July 22nd, Atlas will come with the following commercial services intelligence, out-of-the-box:

 - Properties: vertical type, age, square footage, permit history, previous contractors, building owner, sales date

 - Contacts: name, role, direct phone, email, social media